Welcome to this guide on travel to Cabo de la Vela, Colombia.

 Read on to learn more about what you can do here, and how to make the most of a trip in this region!

 Cabo de la Vela is a cozy beach destination without all the tourists.
 If you’ve been to the beaches in Cartagena, for example, you’ll know exactly why I say this.
 This is not a place for light-hearted tourists.

 It tends to appeal more to the traveler who wishes to get off the beaten path, as getting there is complicated which includes a couple of bus and pick-up truck rides!

-As well as this, Cabo has great conditions for wind-sports, where many come to try out windsurfing and paragliding.
+As well as this, Cabo has great conditions for wind sports, where many come to try out windsurfing and paragliding.

 While many come for the reasons above, you will also find that the surrounding areas of Cabo are another popular reason to visit.

-As well as being the capital of the region, I found Riohacha to be a great starting point for any trip to Cabo and easy get to from Santa Marta.
+Being the capital of the region, I found Riohacha to be a great starting point for any trip to Cabo and easy get to from Santa Marta.